Car Insurance Calculator: Estimate Your Car Insurance Cost

 The best way to get cheaper rates is to improve your credit score.
 But that can take some time.

 In the short term, try to find a company that offers lots of discounts you can easily qualify for.
-You can also consider a usage-based car insurance program if you're able to practice safe driving habits.
+You can also consider a usage-based car insurance program if you typically practice safe driving habits.

 How can you get cheaper auto insurance estimates?

-To find the most affordable insurance, get quotes from several companies.
+To find the most affordable insurance, get estimates from several companies.
 Also, look for discounts for bundling or automatic payments.

-Compare quotes from multiple companies.
-Car insurance rates can differ by an average of $245 per month for full coverage from one company to the next.
-Get quote estimates from large insurance companies like State Farm and Geico and smaller ones like Erie and Farm Bureau.
+Compare estimates from multiple companies.
+Car insurance quotes can differ by an average of $144 per month for full coverage from one company to the next.
+Get estimates from large insurance companies like American Family and Travelers and smaller ones like Erie and Auto-Owners.

 Look for discounts.
 Most companies, especially large ones like Geico or State Farm, have a lot of discounts available.
 These discounts can add up to savings of 40% or more.
 And you may already qualify for many of them.